2017 Dates Sold Out

 Once the second trip arrives back at Oxenhope, a buffet lunch will be provided for you and your guests.
 A short opportunity to relax then presents itself before we set off again for the afternoon’s final trip, arriving back at Oxenhope about 4.00 p.m..
 Here, you will be presented with a photo certificate and other “goodies” by way of reminder of what, we hope, will have been a very enjoyable day.

 Should you wish, you can then go back to the shed at Haworth with the host and watch the loco being “put to bed” (and appreciate why the railways got rid of steam locos in favour of diesel and electric traction!) before bidding us farewell.

 How Much Does It Cost:

-To book your place: Phone Haworth Station: 01535 645214 during normal office hours, when you will be asked to make a minimum deposit of £50 to secure your place.
+To book your place: Phone Haworth Station: 01535 645214, lines open every day (except Christmas Day) 09.30 – 16.30 or email us firstname.lastname@example.org.
+Once you have selected your date, a minimum deposit of £50 will secure your place.

 IMPORTANT: The Railway is operated by volunteer staff and for unforeseen reasons (loco failure for example) it may not be possible to operate on the day for which you have booked.
 Under these circumstances, you will be offered a full refund or the opportunity to re-book on another convenient day.
 Each place must be paid for in full at least 28 days prior to the day of the course.
 Failure to do so may result in the loss of your place.
 Deposits are non-refundable.